CKMP-FM

-CKMP-FM is a Canadian radio station serving Calgary, Alberta broadcasting at 90.3 FM.
+CKMP-FM is a Canadian radio station serving Calgary, Alberta, broadcasting at 90.3 FM.
 Owned by Stingray Group, it broadcasts a Top 40/CHR format branded as 90.3 Amp Radio.
 The station first signed on the air in 2007 as an alternative rock station branded as Fuel 90.3 with its original call letters CFUL-FM, before adopting its current format in 2009.
 CKMP's studios are located on Centre Street in Eau Claire, while its transmitter is located on Old Banff Coach Road.

-As of Winter 2020, CKMP is the 13th-most-listened-to radio station in the Calgary market according to a PPM data report released by Numeris.
+As of Fall 2023, CKMP is the 2nd-most-listened-to radio station in the Calgary market according to a PPM data report released by Numeris.

 History

-Fuel (2007-2009)
+Fuel (2007–2009)

 On August 2, 2006, the Canadian Radio-television and Telecommunications Commission (CRTC) approved an application by Newcap Broadcasting for a new adult album alternative radio station to serve the city of Calgary.
 The station soft launched for testing on March 17, 2007 under the brand name Fuel 90.3, with the callsign CFUL-FM.

 Program director Murray Brookshaw explained that the main goal of Fuel was to "respect the music of the past but [..] uncover the new as well", promising a balance between classic rock hits and modern material.
 Among the station's initial on-air personalities were two alumni from CFGQ-FM, including morning co-host Frazier (who worked a similar position at CFGQ when it was the top 40-formatted Power 107), and midday host Laurie Healey (who worked for the station when it was the adult contemporary-formatted The Peak 107.3).

 In 2009, the CRTC approved a request by Newcap to increase the power of CFUL's signal to an effective radiated power of 100,000 watts.